OpenSLO/OpenSLO/README.md

 #### AlertPolicy

-An Alert Policy allows you to define the alert conditions for a SLO.
+An Alert Policy allows you to define the alert conditions for an SLO.

 ```yaml
 apiVersion: openslo/v0.1.0-beta